Build

 }

 Cookies are only used for login sessions.
-The only other use case considered valid would be optimizing HTTP/2 Server Push but the intention is only to use that for render blocking CSS and it's not really worth optimizing for caching when the CSS is tiny in practice.
 Every cookie must have the __Host prefix to guarantee that it has the Secure attribute and Path=/.
 The HttpOnly and SameSite=Strict flags should also always be included.
 These kinds of cookies can provide secure login sessions in browsers with fully working SameSite=Strict support.
-However, CSRF tokens should still be used for the near future in case there are browser issues.

 For web content, use dashes as user-facing word separators rather than underscores.
 Page titles should follow the scheme "Page | Directory | Higher-level directory | Site" for usability with a traditional title as the Open Graph title.